 9 Strategies for Overcoming Parental Narcissism

 1. Minimize contact.
-High-conflict people love to engage in psychological battle.
+High-conflict people love to engage in psychological battles.
 The hidden agenda is to keep you entrenched in the relationship, even years after the ink has dried on the divorce decree.
 I have seen few dynamics more toxic than exposing a child to constant below-the-belt blows and mental warfare.

 2. Establish firm boundaries.
 Structure in all settings can provide children with a safe, predictable, and secure buffer from insidious psychological damage.
-The emotional roller coaster a narcissistic parent perpetrates can be even more detrimental to a child’s healthy ego-development than overt abuse.
+The emotional roller coaster a narcissistic parent perpetrates can be even more detrimental to a child’s healthy ego development than overt abuse.

 3. Avoid feeling sorry for your child.
 Nobody deserves to grow up with a selfish, self-absorbed adult, but there are worse plights.
 Showing pity for others only perpetuates a victim mentality and prohibits them from moving forward and seeking healthy relationships of their own.

 4. Vow to be calm, pleasant, and non-emotional.
 This is a Herculean task if ever there was one, but if your ex is gaining emotional intensity and threatening to take you along for the ride, someone’s got to consider the impact on the kids.
-Deep breathing, meditation, mindfulness and support groups can do wonders for your physical and mental well-being.
+Deep breathing, meditation, mindfulness, and support groups can do wonders for your physical and mental well-being.

 5. Limit the amount of telephone or texting your child has with your ex while in your custody, and vice versa.
 Barring emergencies, the best-case scenario is no contact at all.
 Unless you suspect that your ex is not adequately caring for your child, it’s best to stay out of their house.
 Conversely, allowing your child to contact you about something your ex is doing or not doing is to invite triangulation.
 The upside for the child of asserting himself or herself in the presence of an unwieldy parent is to learn valuable coping skills for dealing with difficult personalities down the road.

 6. Teach and model social/emotional intelligence.
 Point out positive examples of single-family households where appropriate.
 At some point, a child grows up and is capable of more abstract observation.
 Better he or she learns about proper emotional regulation and healthy coping skills from you.
-I’m a fan of age-appropriate, straight-shooting communication, especially when the narcissism runs extreme.
+I’m a fan of age-appropriate, straight-shooting communication, especially when narcissism runs extreme.